What is the difference between Alzheimer’s and dementia?

 - Accessing community resources

-- Developing a plan to care for the patient now and as they progress
+- Developing a plan to care for the person with dementia now and as they progress

 ALZHEIMER’S OF CENTRAL ALABAMA